iann0036/tf-cfn-provider/docs/providers/heroku/AppFeature.md

 # Terraform::Heroku::AppFeature

-Provides a Heroku App Feature resource.
-This can be used to create and manage App Features on Heroku.
+This resource is used to create and manage [App Features](https://devcenter.heroku.com/articles/heroku-beta-features) on Heroku.

 ## Properties